-beliefs their own and others' to questions raised during 'Cl history' e.g. 'can the Bible alo a person to God?' hurch
+beliefs their own and others' answers to questions raised during 'Church history' e.g. 'can the Bible alone lead a person to God?' -- --- --

-Academic Year Content.
+Academic Year Year: 8 Content.
 Unit title and brief outline of content.
 Skills taught in each unit.
 Assessment - what knowledge and skills will be assessed and how?
-Year: 8 Rationale of God's revelation.
-To celebrate God's relationship God became human to fulfil God's promises to save influences their daily lives and to appreciate the div to understand the reality of faith in action; Good ve / learning in the following areas: God's covenant wit o His relationship with humankind; Jesus' as the New e humanity from sin; Islam in order to understand ar versity of faiths in the 21 st Century; Catholic Social To s Evil in order to understand how sin entered the wo nd how it the Catholic Church justifies suffering and Covenant in order to understand how ad appreciate other world's faiths, how it eachings and Philanthropy project in order rld and why evil exists; 'Why Suffering' in Autumn A God's covenant with his people Creation of humanity by God and awareness of the transcendent, original sin, blessing and grace, the commandments as a sign of God's love.
+Rationale The topics in Year 8 are designed to support pupils' I of God's revelation.
+To celebrate God's relationship God became human to fulfil God's promises to save influences their daily lives and to appreciate the dive to understand the reality of faith in action; Good vs to order to under the purpose of suffering in society an His relationship with humankind; Jesus' as the New humanity from sin; Islam in order to understand an ersity of faiths in the 21 st Century; Catholic Social Te Evil in order to understand how sin entered the wo Covenant in order to understand how nd appreciate other world's faiths, how it eachings and Philanthropy project in order rld and why evil exists; 'Why Suffering' in Autumn A God's covenant with his people Creation of humanity by God and awareness of the transcendent, original sin, blessing and grace, the commandments as a sign of God's love.
 Describe and show understanding of religious sources (Genesis and Exodus stories of creation, Fall, the flood, covenant, exile and revelation), beliefs (about God, humankind and sin), ideas (original sin and free will), feelings and experiences (those of humanity and the characters of Adam and Eve, Abraham etc), making links between them.
 Identify sources of religious belief (Genesis and Exodus) and explain how distinctive beliefs (such as belief in the covenant, humans created in God's image) arise.
 Explain how sources and arguments are used in different ways (both literally and non-literally) to provide answers to questions of religious belief, ultimate questions and ethical issues e.g. how humans were created, whether or not humans can be blamed for evil in the world.
-Classwork, homework and end of unit assessment.
+Show a coherent understanding of Classwork, homework and end of unit assessment.
 Use relevant evidence to explain Christians belief about creation, free will, human and God.
 Explain the meaning of the covenant and the importance of the covenant God made with Noah, Abraham and Moses to Jewish and Christian believers.
 Evaluate the significance of God's covenants with patriarchs for Jewish and Christian believers today.